-Authorization attributes
+Authorisation attributes

-Attributes can serve as additional information in the authorization validation process as they play a role in the validation of authorization policies (examples are authorization policies are i.e. "All DC's holding the role of manager get access to document X" or "All DC's at a distance from X meters from location Y get access to document Z").
+Attributes can serve as additional information in the authorisation validation process as they play a role in the validation of authorisation policies (examples are authorisation policies are i.e. "All DC's holding the role of manager get access to document X" or "All DC's at a distance from X meters from location Y get access to document Z").

-Before Data Providers can give access to their data, they might want to receive additional information from Data Consumers proving that they meet the authorization policies.
-To trust the authenticity of the additionally provided information from the Data Consumer, there might be the need for a proving mechanism.
+Before Service Providers can give access to their data, they might want to receive additional information from Service Consumers proving that they meet the authorisation policies.
+To trust the authenticity of the additionally provided information from the Service Consumer, there might be the need for a proving mechanism.